Jwoo5/ecg-qa/README.md

      ├─ train.json
      └─ valid.json
 ```
-* All the QA samples are saved in each .json file, where **paraphrased** directory indicates its questions are paraphrased and **template** directory indicates its questions are not.
+* All the QA samples are saved in each .json file, where **paraphrased** directory indicates its questions are paraphrased and **template** directory indicates its questions are not paraphrased.
 * Each json file contains a list of python dictionary where each key indicates:
     * template_id: a number indicating its template ID.
     * question_id: a number indicating its question ID.
 Different paraphrases from the same template question share the same question ID.